 Terminology Description Allowance for non-hedgeable An allowance for insurance, operational, and other non-hedgeable risks non-financial risks which are not covered by the best estimate assumptions, and for non-hedgeable financial risks.
 The EEV Principles require all risks inherent in the covered business to be taken into account, and an explicit allowance for non-hedgeable risks is commonly made.
 Best estimate assumption A projection assumption which is developed based on experience data up to the present and expected future experience, and which produces the expected outcome.
-Certainty equivalent present The present value of the future cash flows, calculated on a value of future profits deterministic basis, based on best estimate operating assumptions, and assuming that all assets earn the risk-free rate and all cash flows are discounted at the risk-free rate.
+Certainty equivalent present The present value of the future cash flows, calculated on a value of future profits deterministic basis, based on best estimate operating assumptions, 1 and assuming that all assets earn the risk-free rate and all cash flows are discounted at the risk-free rate.
 Book value approaches, where book value investment returns are projected and adjusted such that the present value of asset cash flows discounted at the risk-free rate is equal to the market value of the assets may also be applied.
 Cost of holding required capital The cost to maintain a certain level of capital, in excess of policy reserves, required to continue the life insurance businesses.
 The value consists of the taxation costs and investment expenses on the assets backing required capital, assuming that the investment return and the risk discount rate are equivalent to the risk-free rate under the market-consistent approach.
 European Solvency II regime The new economic-value-based solvency regulation framework introduced by the European Commission uniformly within the European Union from January 2016.
 Free surplus The amount of any adjusted net worth in excess of the amount required to be maintained for continuing the life insurance business (i.e., required capital).
-Look-through approach An approach such that when a subsidiary or related company within the group is involved in a transaction related to the 11 management etc. of the covered business, the profits and losses arising from that transaction are reflected in the EEV.
-Organization for Postal Savings, Organization for Postal Savings, Postal Life Insurance and Post arising from that transaction are reflected in the EEV. • arising from that transaction are reflected in the EEV.
-The Management Organization for Postal Savings and Postal Life
+Look-through approach An approach such that when a subsidiary or related company within the group is involved in a transaction related to the management etc. of the covered business, the profits and losses arising from that transaction are reflected in the EEV.
+Organization for Postal Savings, The Management Organization for Postal Savings and Postal Life Postal Life Insurance and Post Insurance was set up on October 2007 to manage the insurance Office Network (referred to as policies issued by Japan Post before September 30, 2007 (referred the "Postal Management and to as "Postal Life Insurance policies" in the document).
+In April